douglasgreen/pagemaker/dev/doc/user_stories.md

 In practice, some projects might use a combination of both.
 For example, during initial brainstorming, user stories can be rapidly created to get a sense of user needs.
 As the project progresses and more detail is needed, use cases can be developed to provide that detailed specification for design and testing.

+An example of a user story for PageMaker would be, "As a developer, I want to use an organized page building system so that I can copy front-end code between projects".
+The user story would be implemented in use cases that show how a page module, called a widget, is defined and copied between projects.

 <!-- DSG/ChatGPT 8/1/23 -->